beckphoem/beckphoem.github.io/essential-engllish-word/essential-english-word-5/eew-5-1.md

 ## 5. dearth (n)
 ![dearth](eew-5-1/5.jpg)
+- **English Definition:** A lack of something; when there is not enough of something.
 - **Nghĩa trong truyện:** sự thiếu hụt, khan hiếm
 - **Câu trong truyện:** there would soon be a **dearth** of food.
 - **Ví dụ:**